What's Up in the Night Sky?

 Astra for Astra's Almanac

 The star chart above was generated by Stellarium, a free open source planetarium program.
 This image was created by Dawn Jenkins, using Stellarium and a graphic editing program to format the image for this web page.
 Stellarium offers much to amateur astronomers and is being used in planetariums.
 Simple charts like the one above can be used on the internet for non-profit, illustration purposes.
 Proper credit is due of course!
-Thank you to the makers of this fine program from Astra's Star Gate.
+Thank you to the makers of this ine program from Astra's Star Gate.

 This installment of "Whats Up?" is ©2015 by Dawn Jenkins for Astra's Stargate.
 View Ron Leeseburg's Farewell Issue for information on where to find information such as is presented in this almanac.